alex-bagnoud/arctic-nitrifiers/README.md

 ## 0
 ```
 ##### 3.4) Removing ASVs annotated as 'NS-Alpha-3.2.1.1.1.1.1.1_OTU'
-This reference OTU correspond the Nitrospheara viennensis, which was used as a positive control for PCRs prior to sequencing.
-So they likely represent cross-contaminations.
+This reference OTU corresponds to the Nitrospheara viennensis, which was used as a positive control for PCRs prior to sequencing.
+So this OTU is assumed to be a cross contamination.
 * List of clean ASVs
 ```bash
 grep -v NS-Alpha-3.2.1.1.1.1.1.1_OTU3 \